 Metrolink operates seven lines of regional rail service in the Los Angeles region, with the Ventura County Line stopping at five locations in Ventura County including East Ventura, Oxnard, Camarillo, Moorpark, and Simi Valley.
-Seven northbound trains and seven southbound trains operate Monday through Friday, five of which operate southbound in the morning, and five operate northbound in the evening.
+Ten northbound trains and ten southbound trains operate Monday through Friday.
 There is one AM southbound train and one PM northbound train on Saturdays.